 The CDP will be administered by the Office of Economic Development, and in accordance with the CDP.
-The CDP will be reviewed and updated (as applicable) every two years.

 PUBLIC PURPOSE

 All loans and grants must accomplish a public purpose, as required state law.
 The City Council finds that the project types described herein serve a valid public purpose.